kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 It is assumed that the state storage will mirror the site structure.
 Flows should generally read from *state.local*.
 Internally *state.local* will be translated to a path to mirror the current url.

-When on a the path */workflowCloud/listWorkflows*, reading from *state.local.filter* will be translated rad from  *workflowCloud.listWorkflows.filter*.
+When on a the path */workflowCloud/listWorkflows*, reading from *state.local.filter* will be translated to read from  *workflowCloud.listWorkflows.filter*.
 This internal, translated path is the global state path, and it can also be accessed directly via *state.global*.

 When a path is prefixed with *state.global*, it will allow values to be read from to any part of the tree.
 Reading from *state.global.filter* will be translated to